gellisun/project-2-epicure/README.md

 ![User 2 View](/public/images/README-photos/user-b-view.png "User 2 view")

 ## Key Learnings/Takeaways
 <p>One thing I learnt when working on this project is how important it is to have a very well structured plan.
-We are at week six of this bootcamp and I still find my project process being too unstructured.<br>
+We are at week six of this bootcamp and I still find my project process being too unstructured.
 I think the CSS in this project should have been implemented while creating the various functionalities/views, I didn't prioritize it and therefore I didn't achieve the goal I set to have an app that can also be mobile.<br>
 Finally, I learnt that taking a leap in doing something never done before requires a lot of time and also in this case, planning.</p>

 ## Future Improvements
 <p>Some were already mentioned but in short:</p>

 - add the possiblity for the logged in user to put other users' posts in their wishlist
 - make the application responsive with media queries
 - give the application the added value of being a social platform where people can follow each other